OOkayOak/Challenger-Examples/README.md

-# Challenger-Examples
+# Challenger Examples
 A Balatro mod that adds some Challenges with Challenger Deep Rules.
+Feel free to use these as a base for your own Challenges!